rharbird/microbit-challenges/docs/source/challenges/medium/theremin_accelerometer.rst

  * Micro:bit
  * USB cable
  * 2 Crocodile clip cables
- * a pair of headphones or a speaker
+ * A pair of headphones or a speaker

 Make a theremin
 ===============